 The MRc2 credit that was dead-on-arrival in LEED v4, Multi-Attribute Optimization, now has a very slight pulse in LEED v4.1.
-Now, the credit thresholds have been re-written so that only 10 products are needed, and there’s actually a confirmed standard to demonstrate compliance.
+The credit thresholds have been re-written so that only 5 products are needed, and there’s actually a confirmed standard to demonstrate compliance.
 The challenge that remains?
 As you’ll see, there are still only a handful of these products, so you better plan on using all of them and have them identified from spec to installation.
 There’s literally no room for error.
 What strategy have you been using to achieve this credit on your projects?
 Let us know in the comments section!

 - Life Cycle Impact Reduction Action Plan (value at 50% by cost or ½ product)

 - Life Cycle Impact Reductions in Embodied Carbon (value at 100% by cost or 1 product)

 - Life Cycle Impact Reductions in Embodied Carbon – 10% reduction global warming potential (value at 150% by cost or 1.5 products)

 - Life Cycle Impact Reductions in Embodied Carbon – 20% reduction in global warming potential and 5% reduction 2 other impact categories (value at 200% by cost or 2 products)

 And that’s the cliff notes version.
 The full language will have you mis-pronouncing eutrophication, learning about tropospheric ozone, and pounding bourbon like you’re Al Swearegen.

 So, what does any of that mean?
 Let’s try and break this down in plain English.